 - Monitor and analyze how the assets are performing to improve their overall speed and cut the time to delivery

-- Automation several operations by programming devices to work as per a set of predefined rules in order to reduce human intervention, eliminate human error, improve quality and lower the costs.
+- Automation of several operations by programming devices to work as per a set of predefined rules in order to reduce human intervention, eliminate human error, improve quality, and lower costs.

-What Drives the Need of IoT in Logistics?
+What Drives the Need for IoT in Logistics?

-Some obvious reasons that dictate the need of IoT in logistics industry are as stated below:
+Some obvious reasons that dictate the need for IoT in the logistics industry are as stated below:

-- Customers expect complete transparency and integrity control throughout supply chain management project.
+- Customers expect complete transparency and integrity control throughout supply chain management projects.

 - End consumers demand to track the shipment of their product, which is quite easy with an integrated IoT system in place.

-- Reduce manpower for customer support related to tracking & shipment queries by providing end users with unique tracking ID to check real time status of the shipment.
+- Reduce manpower for customer support related to tracking & shipment queries by providing end-users with unique tracking IDs to check the real-time status of the shipment.

-Talking about the practical implementation of Internet of Things (IoT)in Logistics, here is how the technology can help in maximizing the overall performance:
+Talking about the practical implementation of IoT)in Logistics, here is how the technology can help in maximizing the overall performance: